-Linda W. Clement-Holmes, Kenneth C. Lichtendahl, David P. Osborn and Gretchen W. Schar served on the Committee for all or part of 2021.
-During 2021, none of the Committee members were officers, employees or former officers of Cincinnati Financial Corporation, and no member of the Committee was a party to any related person transaction involving Cincinnati Financial Corporation required to be disclosed under Item 404 of Regulation S-K. During 2021, none of our executive officers served on the board of directors or on the Committee of any other entity that has or had executive officers serving as a member of Cincinnati Financial's board of directors or Committee.
+Thomas J. Aaron, Linda W. Clement-Holmes, David P. Osborn and Gretchen W. Schar served on the Committee for all or part of 2023.
+During 2023, none of the Committee members were officers, employees or former officers of Cincinnati Financial Corporation, and no member of the Committee was a party to any related person transaction involving Cincinnati Financial Corporation required to be disclosed under Item 404 of Regulation S-K. During 2023, none of our executive officers served on the board of directors or on the compensation committee of any other entity that has or had executive officers serving as a member of Cincinnati Financial's board of directors or Committee.